jackwoodman/pave/README.md

-# vega
+# pave
-Vega is flight software in early development for avionics systems.
+Parkes Vega - or PAVE - is flight software in early development for avionics systems.
 Short term goals include:
   - Flight data recording
   - Avionics data logging

+Parkes is the ground software with which the user interacts with the PAVE system Vega is the flight software that records and reports flight data

 Long term goals include:
   - TVC control